 Widjiwagan also hires seasonal support staff for our summer season.
 These folks are the "grease" of our program machinery and truly make camp happen.
 We offer a variety of support staff positions.
 Our support staff work on everything from purchasing, repairing and distributing gear to cooking, maintaining our vehicle fleet and supporting our Health Professionals.
 Individuals need exposure to the general skills associated with their role but should expect a variety of responsibilities associated with supporting our campers and trail counselors as they prepare for and return from wilderness trips.
 Permanent housing and food are provided for on-site staff throughout the summer.
 Our support staff are also compensated with an hourly pay rate.
 Individuals interested in applying for these positions need to complete an online application.
 Candidates must be 18 to be considered.

-- Cook - apply as a Cook
+- Cook or Kitchen Assistant - apply as Camp Kitchen Staff

 - Summer Maintenance Assistant - apply as Camp Maintenance Staff